How to Open a Bank Account in Australia as a Non-Resident

 - ANZ

-Account features, fees, and onboarding processes vary.
-Information should be confirmed directly with the relevant financial institution, as requirements may change over time.
+Eligibility criteria, onboarding processes, and product features vary.
+Information should be confirmed directly with the relevant institution, as requirements may change.

 Alternative financial services

-Some individuals initially use international or multi-currency financial services to manage funds when arriving in Australia.
-These services may assist with transferring money internationally but may not provide the full functionality of a domestic bank account.
+Some individuals use international or multi-currency financial services when arriving in Australia.
+These services may assist with transferring funds internationally but may not provide the same functionality as a domestic bank account.

 General process for opening an account